-A sample document has been prepared for you which needs to be loaded from the WORD 2007 SUPPORT FILES.
+A sample document has been prepared for you which needs to be loaded from the WORD 2010 SUPPORT FILES.

-- 1 Load Microsoft Word and click on the OPEN icon in the OFFICE BUTTON, or close the current file and click on the OPEN icon in the OFFICE BUTTON. - 2 Access the WORD 2007 SUPPORT FILES (refer to page 2-1 if you have forgotten how to do this). - 3 Double click on CHAPTER 4 folder to open that folder, then double click on the CHAPTER 4 file to load the file. - 4 Select YES to open the file as a READ ONLY document.
+- 1 Load Microsoft Word or close the current file, click on the FILE tab and select OPEN. - 2 Access the WORD 2010 SUPPORT FILES (refer to page 2-1 if you have forgotten how to do this). - 3 Double click on the CHAPTER 4 folder to open that folder, then double click on the CHAPTER 4 file to load the file. - 4 Select YES to open the file as a READ ONLY document.
 It contains 10 copies of the paragraph you have used in previous chapters.